MURRAY & GUARI

 CALL US AT: (561) 366-9099

-The Law Firm Murray & Guari Sponsor 25th Annual Legal Aid Society’s Pro Bono Night Fundraiser
+The Law Firm Murray & Guari Sponsor Legal Aid Society’s 11th Annual Cup of Justice Golf Classic

 We recently solved a case where our client, an aide and caregiver for recovering drug and alcohol addicts, was involved in two (2) motor vehicle accidents within a four (4) month period.
 The first occurred while our client was in the "course and scope" of his employment with the rehabilitation facility while driving patients to an outdoor activity.
 The second auto related crash occurred four (4) four moths later.
 Both accidents were not our client's fault.